Charges of animal cruelty have been laid against three individuals involved in one of the largest puppy mill seizures in B.C. history.

 “A key step in shutting down puppy mills is for those who are purchasing animals to be educated and aware of the signs of unscrupulous operations,” she says.

 “The BC SPCA has a number of web and print resources that outline the difference between legitimate breeders and puppy mills.
-We urge people to arm themselves with knowledge and to immediately call our animal cruelty hotline (1-855-622-7722) to report any suspicious situations where animals may be in distress.”
+We urge people to arm themselves with knowledge and to immediately call our Animal Helpline 1-855-622-7722 to report any suspicious situations where animals may be in distress.”

 The BC SPCA investigates more than 10,000 complaints of animal cruelty across B.C. each year and is funded primarily by community donations.
 To join the fight against animal cruelty, please visit spca.bc.ca/support.